apache/druid/docs/api-reference/dynamic-configuration-api.md

 ### Get dynamic configuration

 Retrieves the current Overlord dynamic configuration.
-Returns a JSON object with the dynamic configuration properties and values.
+Returns a JSON object with the dynamic configuration properties.
 Returns an empty response body if there is no current Overlord dynamic configuration.

 #### URL